cpfaff/mspm/README.md

 #### From an r-script

-After you have installed everything, you need to set up a location where all your future R-projects will reside in.
-The `yspm` package assists you with this task.
-It makes sense to put this folder inside your users directory somewhere.
+First you set up a folder where all of your future your future R-projects will reside in.
+The `yspm` package assists you with this task (see below).
+Calling the function creates the folder of your choice and inside of it a new R file called `manage_projects.R`.

 ```r
 # syntax